Bhagvad-Gita: Treatise of Self-Help

 Verses in Contemporary Idiom sans Interpolations

-For the complete text, go to the Vedanta Spiritual Library website.
+For the complete text, go to Project Gutenberg website.

 Chapter 11: Owing to the improbability of their being, slokas 9-14, make an amusing read.
 Sloka 3 states that Krishna grants Arjuna the divine sight required to espy His Universal Form.
 Of course, the ESP that Vyasa granted Sanjaya (sloka 75, chapter 18) might have enabled him to monitor the goings on at the battleground in order to appraise the blind king, Dhrutarashtra, about the same.
 Thus, only from Arjuna�s averments could have Sanjaya gathered what he was divining of the Universal Form, which obviously was beyond his (Sanjaya's) own comprehension.
 But slokas 10-14 would have him describe the Universal Form as though he himself was witnessing the same, even before Arjuna utters a word about it.
 In this context, it is worth noting that the Lord made it clear in sloka 52, �Ever craved gods �n angels too / Just to behold what thee beheld.'
 Thus, the Universal Form that was seen by Arjuna surely was beyond the scope of Sanjaya's ESP and hence, slokas 9-14 that picture beforehand what Arjuna would witness later on are clear interpolations.
 Contrast this with the parallel situation in slokas 50-51, when the Lord reassumes His human form, but handled differently by Sanjaya.
 Sloka 29 which seeks to emphasize what was already pictured in sloka 28, albeit with not so appropriate a simile, could be but an interpolation.